-Catching a lime to calypso beats, clad in carnival colours and fuelled by Banks beer; it’s the epitome of island life.
+Catching a lime to calypso beats, clad in carnival colours and fuelled by Banks beer; Barbados is the epitome of island life.

 Here’s all you need to know about when is best to visit the Caribbean >>